snowcodeer/CosyBakes/README.md

 ---

+## ⚠️ Just a Demo!

+This is an early demo and currently includes just a **half-baked (pardon the pun!) brownie recipe**. 🍫
+More recipes, features, and polish are coming soon!

+---

 ## ✨ Features

 - 🍞 **Drag & Drop Baking**: Pick up ingredients and equipment and interact with different kitchen stations.